 - Successfully complete additional NICA elective courses (CEUs are noted in each course description).

-- Number of years providing inventory services – 1 CEU for each year.
+- Submit the number of years providing inventory services – 1 CEU for each year.

-- Number of years of military service – 1 CEU for each year served.
+- Submit the number of years of military service – 1 CEU for each year served.

-- Formal education credit hours – based on the degree earned.
+- Submit formal education credit hours – based on the degree earned.

 - Certifications from related industries (insurance, organizing, appraisals, etc.) – 2 for each certification.